Mohamed Nasheed

-Mohamed Nasheed (މުހައްމަދު ނަޝީދު; born 17 May 1967), also known as Anni (އަންނި), is a Maldivian politician and activist who served as president of the Maldives from 2008 until his resignation in 2012.
-A founding member of the Maldivian Democratic Party, he subsequently served as the 19th speaker of the People's Majlis from May 2019 until his resignation in November 2023.
+Mohamed Nasheed (މުހައްމަދު ނަޝީދު; born 17 May 1967), also known as Anni (އަންނި), is a Maldivian politician and activist who served as the fourth president of the Maldives from 2008 until his controversial resignation in 2012.
+A founding member of the Maldivian Democratic Party, he subsequently served as the 19th speaker of the People's Majlis from 2019 until his resignation in 2023.
 He is the first democratically elected president of the Maldives and the only president to resign from office.

 Born in Malé, Nasheed was educated overseas before returning to the Maldives and becoming involved in political activism.
-He was first elected to Parliament in 1999 but was later forced to leave office, and was arrested and imprisoned several times during his early career.
+He was first elected to Parliament in 1999 but was later removed from office, and was arrested and imprisoned several times during his early career.
 His arrest in 2005 prompted civil unrest.
-In the first round of the 2008 presidential election, he won 25% of the votes and later defeated incumbent President Maumoon Abdul Gayoom, who had governed the Maldives as president for 30 continuous years.
-As President, Nasheed played a role in drawing international attention to the threat of climate change to the Maldives.
+In the first round of the 2008 presidential election, he won 25% of the votes and later defeated incumbent President Maumoon Abdul Gayoom.

+As the President, Nasheed played a role in drawing international attention to the threat of climate change to the Maldives.
+His government focused on anti-corruption measures, free healthcare, political and press freedom.

 On 7 February 2012, Nasheed resigned amidst a political crisis.
-Protests by the opposition had begun after Nasheed ordered the arrest of the Chief Judge of the Criminal Court Abdulla Mohamed, which were later joined by police forces who refused to carry out the order.
-Nasheed characterised the circumstances of his resignation as a coup d'état, and that he was forced out of office.
-His successor, Mohamed Waheed Hassan Manik, disputed this, saying the process was constitutional, and created a Commission of National Inquiry to investigate.
-The Commission of National Inquiry, overseen by the United Nations and the Commonwealth of Nations, reported that there was no evidence to support Nasheed's version of events.
+Protests by the opposition began after he allegedly ordered the arrest of Criminal Court Chief Judge Abdulla Mohamed.
+Nasheed characterised the circumstances of his resignation as a coup d'état.
+His successor, Mohamed Waheed Hassan, disputed this, saying the process was constitutional, which a Commission of National Inquiry confirmed.